aodn/aodn_cloud_optimised/docs/development/dataset-configuration.rst

     This behavior has been managed by simplifying the `preprocess` function and calling it post ``mfdataset`` call.

     However, we're currently dropping **ALL** variables which aren't present across all the NetCDF files.
-This is done by adding ``"drop_vars": true`` in the schema definition for any variable to drop.
+This is done by adding ``"drop_var": true`` in the schema definition for any variable to drop.
 In the future, this should be fixed!

 Creating the Schema